tholemu/drf_transactions/README.md

 # Intro
-This project contains a simple Django REST framework web server which allows for tracking of financial trading transactions.
+This project contains a simple Django REST framework webserver which allows for tracking of financial trading transactions.
 In its simplest form, it will ingest a payload containing decimal parameters of "price", "quantity", and string parameter of "symbol", then calculate the total transaction cost and add it to a database.

 The project could be enhanced with an additional parameter of "purchased timestamp", indicating when the order was originally executed.